 Hydro-JULES is a NERC-funded research programme which will build a three-dimensional community model of the terrestrial water cycle to underpin hydrological research in the United Kingdom.
-Hydro-JULES is delivered by CEH in partnership with BGS and NCAS.
+Hydro-JULES is delivered by UKCEH in partnership with BGS and NCAS.

 The Hydro-JULES model and its associated datasets will enable the UK to tackle outstanding research questions in hydrological science and will provide a national resource to support research both specific to the Hydro-JULES project and beyond.